-20.8.6.1 What remand actions are not authorized by the regulations?
+20.8.6.1 When may the Chief ALJ or designee vacate a remand?

-The Chief ALJ or designee may find that a remand was not authorized by the regulations if the remand order is outside of the scope of the remand authority articulated in the applicable regulations (for example, 42 C.F.R. section 405.1056 for Part A and Part B appeals, or 42 C.F.R. section 423.2056 for Part D appeals), or the record does not demonstrate that procedures were followed before issuing the remand.
-Examples include:
+The Chief ALJ or designee may vacate a remand for any of the following reasons:

+- The remand order is outside of the scope of the remand authority articulated in the applicable regulations (for example, 42 C.F.R. section 405.1056 for Part A and Part B appeals, or 42 C.F.R. section 423.2056 for Part D appeals); or - The record does not demonstrate that procedures were followed before issuing the remand.